 A Workplan Short List for 2023/24 was provided to those in the room, containing five proposals and asking Board members to choose two, as well as write any other suggestions at the bottom.
-Those attending online were able to respond in the chat.
-Healthwatch must work to a quality assurance framework involving stakeholders to ensure that their work is effective for local communities; but this year, for the first time, they would like to ask members of the public as well to provide input on the proposals, which include a followup to a health visiting project done in 2019, dentistry (which was responsible for over 77% of the calls to their helpline), health and homelessness, a followup to the discharge report with the focus on intermediate care, and the cost of living crisis.
-Healthwatch normally works on three topics in a financial year, and their first project of 2023/24 will deal with face-to-face GP appointments and the extended access programme, while the other two are to be decided.
+Those online were able to respond in the chat.
+Healthwatch must work to a quality assurance framework involving stakeholders to ensure that their work is effective for local communities.
+For the first time, they would like to ask members of the public this year to provide input on the proposals as well.
+The proposals included a follow-up to a health visiting project done in 2019, dentistry (which was responsible for over 77% of the calls to their helpline), health and homelessness, a follow-up to the discharge report with the focus on intermediate care, and the cost of living crisis.
+There are normally work on three topics in a financial year, and their first project of 2023/24 will deal with face-to-face GP appointments and the extended access programme, so they need two more.

 The Chair invited Board members to discuss and raise questions about the presentation.
-Lou Woolway, Deputy Director of Public Health, suggested that the emphasis should be not on what we already know but on lessons learned and how they can be used with future work; the cost of living crisis could be a good topic for that.
-Gillian Keniston-Goble agreed, saying that Healthwatch wants their work to complement the other work in the system; and she emphasised that they were there to support their stakeholder partners, not criticise them.
+Lou Woolway suggested that there is a need for caution in using these topics going forward, as the emphasis should be not on what we already know but on lessons learned, for example, and how they can be used with future work.
+The cost of living crisis could be a good topic for that.
+Gillian Keniston-Goble agreed, saying that they want their work to complement the other work in the system; and she emphasised that they were there to support their stakeholder partners, not criticise them.